-§2.
+- §1.
+The base salaries in Exhibit "A" shall reflect the successful attainment of college credits, provided said college credits are those earned under an accredited EMS, EMS Management or Paramedic program.
+Full-time employees must submit a certificate of successful attainment of credits before any salary adjustment is made.
+Education increments shall be incorporated in the full-time employee's salary by the City on or about the first day of February or the first day of July following the attainment of approved credits. - §2.
 The City recognizes that employees must be New Jersey EMT certified.
 The City shall reimburse full-time employees and part-time employees who work at least 1,872 hours per year for only those continuing education units needed to recertify an EMT up to \$200 per year.
-To receive reimbursement for the continuing education units, the full-time employee must submit a certificate of successful completion to the Department Head or designee, along with a receipt from the educational program for the course provided.
+To receive reimbursement for the continuing education units, the full-time employee must submit a certificate of successful completion to the Department Director or designee, along with a receipt from the educational program for the course provided.
 The City will reimburse for continuing education unit courses approved by the Certifying Agency, the New Jersey Department of Health, Office of Emergency Medical Services, said course reimbursement to be in accordance with City EMS Division Policy.
 Continuing education units should be of a nature and description that benefit the City, EMS and quality of care provided to the residents of the City.

-Management will make every effort to allow full-time employees 24 unpaid hours of prearranged class time in a given year to fulfill EMT recertification requirements, provided Management receives 30 days notice to for any recertification course.
+Management will make every effort to allow full-time employees 24 unpaid hours of prearranged class time in a given year to fulfill EMT recertification requirements, provided Management receives

+- 30 calendar days notice to for any recertification course.
 This only applies to a full-time employee who will lose certification by missing a particular course.
-Where a full-time employee could take a course at a later time and not lose certification, the request will be disallowed.

-- §3.
-The City acknowledges that some full-time employees do not receive their recertification cards on time due to processing time of course paperwork at the State of New Jersey Department of Health, Office of EMS.
-In such cases where EMT certification lapse is imminent, the full-time employee must show completion of the required Continuing Education Units at least 90 days prior to certification lapse and advise the EMS Chief if the certification has not been received within 30 days prior to certification lapse.
+Where a full-time employee could take a course at a later time and not lose certification, the request will be disallowed. - §3.
+The City acknowledges that some full-time employees do not receive their re-certification cards on time due to processing time of course paperwork at the State of New Jersey Department of Health, Office of EMS.
+In such cases where EMT certification lapse is imminent, the full-time employee must show completion of the required Continuing Education Units at least 90 calendar days prior to certification lapse and advise the EMS Chief if the certification has not been received within 30 calendar days prior to certification lapse.
 If certification lapses after such notice to the EMS Chief, full-time employees may use benefit time to ensure pay for work missed. - §4.
-The City, with the involvement of the Association and EMS Management, will explore ways to offer in-house continuing education to full-time employees.
+The City, with the involvement of the IAEP and EMS Management, will explore ways to offer inhouse continuing education to full-time employees.

-Article 15 - Travel Allowances
+Article 16 - Travel Allowances

 - §1.
 The City shall reimburse employees for their necessary travel expenses incurred while on City business consistent with the Travel Policy of the Policy Manual.
-Employees are expected to work the length of a normal work day while traveling, and no overtime shall be worked unless authorized and pre-approved by the Department Head.
-Should the Travel Policy adopted on January 2, 2003 be revised, the benefits granted by it shall not be diminished. - §2.
+Employees are expected to work the length of a normal work day while traveling, and no overtime shall be worked unless authorized and pre-approved by the Department Director. - §2.
 Employees shall be reimbursed mile for mile for the use of their personal vehicles while on City business at the prevailing IRS rate.
-A travel log shall be maintained by each employee and submitted no later than one month following said travel to the Department Head for reimbursement.
+A travel log shall be maintained by each employee and submitted no later than one month following said travel to the Department Director for reimbursement.

-Article 16 - Court Time
+Article 17 - Court Time